DavidAnson/markdownlint-cli2/README.md

     command-line arguments
     - This setting can be used instead of (or in addition to) passing globs on the command-line and offers identical performance
+    - This setting is ignored when the `--no-globs` parameter is passed on the command-line
     - This top-level setting is valid **only** in the directory from which `markdownlint-cli2` is run
   - `ignores`: `Array` of `String`s defining glob expressions to ignore when